Skip to main content

 2

-Click on the "Connect GitLab" button.
+Click the "Connect GitLab" button.

 GitLab Integration